Financial Aid Planning

 Attend a FAFSA Completion Workshop

-For many students and families who have never completed a FAFSA, the form can seem a little overwhelming.
-In addition to the specific instructions on how to complete the FAFSA available on the Filling Out the FAFSA page of Federal Student Aid’s StudentAid.gov, the ISACorps provides free workshops across the state to help you complete the FAFSA.
-Check out the Outreach Event Calendar to find a workshop in your area and make sure you know what to bring to a FAFSA Completion Workshop.
+Even though the FAFSA Simplification Act resulted in significant changes to streamline the 2024-25 FAFSA, students and their families may have questions regarding the application process.
+In addition to the specific instructions on how to complete the FAFSA available on the Filling Out the FAFSA page of Federal Student Aid’s StudentAid.gov, the ISACorps provides free workshops to help you complete the FAFSA.

 Get One-on-One Assistance with Financial Aid